 Your name:

 Pupil's name (if relevant):

 Your relationship to the pupil (if relevant):

 Address:

 Postcode:

 Day time telephone number:

-Evening telephone number: Please give details of your complaint, including whether you have spoken to anybody at the school
+Evening telephone number:

+Please give details of your complaint, including whether you have spoken to anybody at the school about it.
-about it.

 What actions do you feel might resolve the problem at this stage?

 Are you attaching any paperwork?
 If so, please give details.

 Signature:

-Deter

 Date:

-Official was

 Official use

 Date acknowledgement sent:

+Date devilowicusement sent.

 By who:

 Complaint referred to:

-Deter
+Detai

 Date: